renderedtext/semaphore-docs-new/source/docs/secrets.md

 #### Adding an Environment Variable to the secret

-Once the secret is added, you can add an environment variable to it.
+Once the secret is created, you can add an environment variable to it.
 You can do that by clicking "+ Add first" link next to the Environment Variables title (if there were some environment variables, the link text would be "+ Add new").

 After you click the link, a form for the new environment variable will be shown.
 Environment variable has a name, content and an option to encrypt it's content.

-When you're finished with filling in the form, click "Save", and new environment variable should be added to the secret.
+When you're finished with filling in the form, click "Save", and the new environment variable should be added to the secret.

 #### Editing and deleting an Environment Variable from the secret